BritishPandaChick/luckydye/wp-content/plugins/convertkit/readme.txt

 7. Another ConvertKit landing page example

 == Changelog ==

+### 1.9.7.5 2022-05-12
+* Fix: PHP Warning: Cannot modify header information, caused by QuickTags modal template output
+* Fix: Text Editor: Quicktag Buttons: Block could not be found error when using a Quicktag

+### 1.9.7.4 2022-05-04
+* Added: ConvertKit Broadcasts Block, to output a list of ConvertKit broadcasts
+* Added: ConvertKit Broadcasts Shortcode [convertkit_broadcasts], to output a list of ConvertKit broadcasts
+* Added: Settings: Tools: Import and Export configuration
+* Fix: Page/Post: If a specific Form is selected that no longer exists in ConvertKit, fallback to the Default Form setting

+### 1.9.7.3 2022-04-04
+* Added: Elementor Page Builder: ConvertKit Form Widget
+* Fix: Default Form would not display on Posts assigned to Categories, where Categories were created prior to 1.9.6.0 and site uses PHP 8.0 or greater
+* Fix: Categories: Improved wording of Form setting on per-Category level

+### 1.9.7.2 2022-03-30
+* Fix: Default Form would not display on Posts due to regression in 1.9.7.1

+### 1.9.7.1 2022-03-23
+* Fix: Default Form would not display on Posts due to regression in 1.9.7.0

 ### 1.9.7.0 2022-03-17
 * Fix: ConvertKit Form Block: Order Form names alphabetically